tekknolagi/tekknolagi.github.com/_posts/2025-03-10-lattice-bitset.md

 concrete very soon after.

 A *semilattice* is a partial (not total) order of a set with a *join* operation.
-The latice also has a top element and a bottom element.
+The lattice also has a top element and a bottom element.
 Ok, let's talk about what that means for us.

 For our limited type data structure, our partial order is determined by set